 Latest death marks 3rd fatal Brightline train crash in Palm Beach County in week

-A pedestrian was struck and killed by a Brightline train Tuesday morning in Lake Worth Beach, becoming the third such fatality in Palm Beach County in a week.
+A person was struck and killed by a Brightline train Tuesday morning in Lake Worth Beach, becoming the third such fatality in Palm Beach County in a week.

-Palm Beach County Sheriff's Office spokeswoman Teri Barbera said the crash occurred about 7:30 a.m. near 10th Avenue and North F Street in Lake Worth Beach.
+Palm Beach County Sheriff's Office spokeswoman Teri Barbera said the crash happened around 7:30 a.m. near 10th Avenue Northand North F Street in Lake Worth Beach.

 Barbera said the pedestrian was walking east across the railroad tracks and was struck by the northbound train.